1985–86 Detroit Red Wings season

 The 1985–86 season was the team's 60th season, their 54th season as the Red Wings.
-The Red Wings missed the playoffs by finishing dead last in the Norris Division, the Clarence Campbell Conference, and in the entire National Hockey League with a record of 17 wins, 57 losses and 6 ties, for a total of 40 points, the worst record in franchise history In addition, they finished the season with the fewest goals scored of all NHL teams, the most goals against, and the most penalty minutes.
+The Red Wings missed the playoffs for the first time since the 1982–83 season by finishing dead last in the Norris Division, the Clarence Campbell Conference, and in the entire National Hockey League for the first time since the 1976–77 season with a record of 17 wins, 57 losses and 6 ties, for a total of 40 points, the worst record in franchise history In addition, they finished the season with the fewest goals scored of all NHL teams, the most goals against, and the most penalty minutes.

 Offseason

 Former Vancouver Canucks head coach Harry Neale was hired as the team's new head coach on June 24, 1985.
 Previous head coach Nick Polano was named assistant general manager.

 Regular season

 After starting the season with a league worst 8–23–4 record, Detroit fired head coach Neale on December 30 and replaced him with recently retired defenseman Brad Park.